bootstrapworld/codemirror-blocks/README.md

 ## Usage
 CodeMirror-Blocks ("CMB") is not a block editor.
 It's a _toolkit for building block editors_.
 In other words, it is *NOT* intended to be used in your IDE. ;-)

 CMB intended to be _included in language-specific modules_.
 CMB provides the blockification and a11y features, and the language module provides the parser and (optionally) the vocalization and appearance for each construct in the language.
+The language module is what you use in your IDE.

 The following language modules are available now:
 - https://github.com/bootstrapworld/wescheme-blocks